Meningitis is an infection of the protective membranes that surround the brain and spinal cord.

 The best way to prevent meningitis is by ensuring vaccinations are up-to-date.
 Children in the UK should receive the available vaccines as part of the childhood vaccination programme.

-It is also important to check your travel vaccinations are up-to-date before travelling in certain parts of the world.
+It's also important to check your travel vaccinations are up-to-date before travelling in certain parts of the world.

-Read more information about meningitis vaccination.
+Read more about the new meningitis B vaccine.